WHAT to Read Aloud to the Elderly — Part Two in the Series

 - it can reduce feelings of isolation

-- it can provide a connection point between the elderly person and the visitor
+- it can provide a connection point between the older person and the visitor

-- it can help keep the elderly person’s mind active
+- it can help keep the older person’s mind active

-Once we decide that we want to try out reading aloud to the elderly person/people in our lives, what do we read?
+Once we decide that we want to try out reading aloud to the older person/people in our lives, what do we read?